34 Famous Beverages of the Americas

 Ingredients and Preparation

-Types of Americas Drinks
+Classifications of Americas Beverages

 Beverages of the Americas range from traditional drinks rooted in indigenous cultures to modern favorites influenced by global trends.